Skip to main content

 warning

 The Succinct Prover Network is not currently live on Ethereum Mainnet.
-The steps in this guide are for connecting to our Sepolia testnet deployment
+The steps in this guide are for connecting to our Sepolia testnet deployment.

-As a reminder, Succinct provides an out-of-the-box implementation of the prover software, designed to run a minimal node on the network.
 While this version is easy to set up and useful for understanding the prover architecture, it is not competitive with actively optimized provers running on the network.
 You should not expect to generate many proofs or operate profitably with this setup.
-It is best viewed as a reference implementation for developers building their own high-performance, scalable proving implementation.
+It is best viewed as a reference implementation for developers building their own high-performance, scalable prover implementation.

 Step 1: Requirements